-Students begin by enrolling in the Introductory Research Seminar (AL 2500).
-In conjunction with individual advising, students are introduced to liberal studies by emphasizing processes that build effective critical thinking and writing as foundations.
+Students begin by enrolling in the Fundamentals of Research Seminar (AL 3500).
+In conjunction with individual advising, students are introduced to research in the liberal studies by emphasizing processes that build effective critical thinking and writing as foundations.
 Students progress to topical seminars that utilize the foundational skills developed earlier in the program.
 Students choose a concentration related to an area that meets their professional or personal goals.
 Students take an active role in determining the direction and content of their learning.
 This program can also serve as a degree completion option for those with existing college credit.